 - Environmental Engineering

-Winnie Liu has just completed her third year at EEEN.
+Winnie Liu has just completed her final year at EEEN.
 She is a nature lover.
 ‘I joined some green communities and volunteered in a few environmental programmes in high school.
 The more I learnt about the human impact on nature, the more I felt obliged to protect it.’
 Winnie found the engineering and environmental knowledge instrumental in tackling a broad spectrum of energy issues pertaining to renewable, environmental and building technologies.
 ‘There’re a number of renewable energy harvesting methods.
 We learnt about the energy harvesting problems encountered by the scientists, and were challenged to explore solutions to address those real-life problems.’

 Winnie is impressed by the learning atmosphere of the EEEN community.
 ‘My classmates are very hardworking and love to contribute creative ideas in group discussions.
 Besides, the faculty always encourage us to think outside the box to address the pressing environmental issues.’
 EEEN students have been active in the faculty-initiated research projects since their second year; these projects often bring them opportunities to collaborate with overseas universities and exchange experiences.
 Professor Xu added, ‘Our faculty members have strong track records and potential in the latest energy and environmental-related research.
 Their teaching and project supervision will greatly benefit our students.’